aschneer/BashBible/python/exceptions.md

 	# ...
 except ExceptionType2:
 	# Code to handle ExceptionType2
 	# ...
+except ExceptionType3 as e:
+	# How to catch an exception, add a message to it,
+	# and throw it again.
+	raise ExceptionType3(f"Message about {some_variable}") from e
+except:
+	# Catch-all - handles any exception type.
+	# It will handle any exceptions leftover after
+	# other except blocks.
+Must go at the end,
+	# otherwise all exception types would trigger
+	# this block first.
+	# ...
 else:
 	# Code to run if no exception occurs